Edwin Henry Hackley

 *Edwin Henry Hackley was born on this date in 1859.
 He was a Black lawyer and journalist.

 His parents were John Hackley and Susan Belmore Hackley from Romeo, Michigan.
-As a child, he had pneumonia that affected his health into adulthood, and he was black middle class.
+As a child, he had pneumonia that affected his health into adulthood, and he was raised in the Black middle class.
 After graduating from high school, Hackley attended the University of Michigan in the early 1800s.
 Sick with tuberculosis, he completed much of his coursework remotely to earn his law degree.
 Hackley passed the bar in Michigan in 1883 after receiving his law degree.

 He traveled to Colorado and was admitted to the Colorado Bar Association on June 7, 1883, becoming the first African American to become a lawyer in Colorado.
 Hackley worked intermittently as a clerk and a lawyer.
 He worked as the Denver County Clerk beginning in 1886.
 Hackley practiced law and argued cases in court when he could but did not receive enough business to sustain a law practice.
 He became an Abstract Clerk, a position he held for almost 14 years.